 If your student needs to miss school for an event (wedding, religious service, funeral, etc.), they need to fill out a Request to Miss Classes form.
 The SLO will then reach out to verify your permission for the missed day of classes.
 Your student will receive APs for missing the day, which the SLO will clear.

-If you have any questions about SATs, ACTs, or any other standardized testing, reach out to Beverly Payne in the Academic Dean’s Office.
+If you have any questions about SATs, ACTs, or any other standardized testing, reach out to Amanda Dawicki in the College Advising Office.

 When your student wants to visit a college, they should fill out a Request to Leave Campus Form on DAinfo under My Actions (choose “Create signout – off campus with faculty.”)
 Once that is filled out, the SLO will reach out to you to verify your permission for this visit; when your permission is received, we confirm the form and the College Advising Office then approves the visit.
 Your student will receive APs for missing the day, which the SLO or College Advising will clear.